The cohomology of Deligne-Lusztig varieties for the general linear group: Some further results on the cohomology of DL-varieties

 Then $H^{2i}(\overline{X}(u))= H^{2i}(\overline{X}(u's)) \bigoplus H^{2i-2}(\overline{X}(u's))(-1).$ The statements follow now by induction with respect to the homomorphism $H^j(\overline{X}(v's)) \to H^j(\overline{X}(u's))$ with $j\in\{2i-2,2i\}.$

 2. Case. $v$ is arbitrary.

-Then we apply the operations (I) - (III) to arrange $v$ as in the shape as in the first case.
-Here we use an inner induction on the necessary operations.
-The operations (I) and (II) are easy to handle by Propositions \ref{cyclic_shift} and \ref{coh_iso_comm}.
+Then we apply the operations (I) - (III) to arrange $v$ in the shape as in the first case.
+Here we use inner induction on the necessary operations.
+So let $w \in F^+$ and suppose that the statements are true for $w$ and for all $x\prec w$ with $\ell(x)=\ell(w)-1.$